Some Results on the Complexity of Numerical Integration

 where $K_\gamma$ is the kernel of the respective space $H_\gamma$ of univariate functions.

-\begin{theorem}[Sloan and Wo\'zniakowski~\cite{SW98}] Assume that $\sum_{i=1}^\infty \gamma_i < \infty$.
+\begin{theorem}[Sloan and Wo\'zniakowski~\cite{novakSW98}] Assume that $\sum_{i=1}^\infty \gamma_i < \infty$.
 Then the problem is strongly polynomially tractable. \end{theorem}

-\begin{remark} The paper \cite{SW98} contains also a lower bound which is valid for all quasi-Monte Carlo methods.
+\begin{remark} The paper \cite{novakSW98} contains also a lower bound which is valid for all quasi-Monte Carlo methods.
 The proof of the \emph{upper bound} is very interesting and an excellent example for the \emph{probabilistic method}.
 Compute the mean of the quadratic worst case error of QMC algorithms over all $(x_1, \dots , x_n) \in [0,1]^{nd}$ and obtain

 This expectation is of the form $C_d \, n^{-1}$ and the sequence $C_d$ is bounded if and only if $\sum \gamma_i < \infty$.
-The \emph{lower bound} in \cite{SW98} is based on the fact that the kernel $K$ is always non-negative; this leads to lower bounds for QMC algorithms or, more general, algorithms with positive weights.
+The \emph{lower bound} in \cite{novakSW98} is based on the fact that the kernel $K$ is always non-negative; this leads to lower bounds for QMC algorithms or, more generally, for algorithms with positive weights.